If the idea of sitting on a beach in the sun sipping a Pina Colada while your eCommerce website rakes in cash appeals to you, then you are not alone.

 Brainstorming A Product Idea

 The best websites are always those where the author has a passion for the subject he or she is writing about because that passion shines through in their writing.
-You don't have to be a brilliant writer to make a great blog, the best blogs are written by enthusiasts.
+You don't have to be a brilliant writer to make a great blog; the best blogs are written by enthusiasts.

 It's the same for eCommerce sites.
 Find something that you have a passion for or a problem in your life that you need to be solved.
 Find the “pain point” and come up with a solution.

-Easier said than done of course.
+Easier said than done, of course.
 Ask yourself the following questions:

 - What excites me about my job or hobby?

-- What do I hate doing on a regular basis?
+- What do I hate regularly doing?